gardener/documentation/hugo/content/010-blog/2018_week_09/_index.md

 ...or **DENY all traffic from other namespaces**

-You can configure a **NetworkPolicy** to deny all the traffic from other namespaces while allowing all the traffic coming from the same namespace the pod deployed to.
-There are many reasons why you may chose to employ Kubernetes network policies:
+You can configure a **NetworkPolicy** to deny all traffic from other namespaces while allowing all traffic coming from the same namespace the pod is deployed to.
+There are many reasons why you may chose to configure Kubernetes network policies:
  - Isolate multi-tenant deployments
  - Regulatory compliance